sesanchezma/academic-cv/index.md

 | <a href="http://www.sesanchezma.com">www.sesanchezma.com</a>
 </div>

+## Bio

-Philosophy researcher based at TU Dresden with an interdisciplinary spirit and a focus on reasoning, the rationality of beliefs, and applications to individual improvements in reasoning and decision making.
+A Colombian philosophy researcher currently based at TU Dresden with an international background, an interdisciplinary spirit and a focus on reasoning, the rationality of beliefs, and applications to individual improvements in reasoning and decision making.

 ## Education